Otus-DevOps-2021-08/laborxcom_infra/README.md

 The script will create a VM based on previously created reddit-full image with all necessary components installed in it.

-To check the result go to http://VM-ip:9292 the Monolith reddit app will appear.
+To check the result go to <http://VM-ip:9292> the Monolith reddit app will appear.

+---

+## Lab_008 Terraform-1 <a name="Lab_008"></a>

+### Task

+1. Create Terraform config files.
+2. Create a VM in YC with Terraform template and deploy an app.
+3. Configure parameters and hide secrets from git.
+4. \* Configure a Load Balancer to deploy an app with two instances and check the app availability.